-Portions of this history are reprinted with permission from the Encyclopedia of Library and Information Science, New York: Marcel Dekker, Inc., 2003, pp. 163-173, volume 1.
-Edited and updated September 2009; publication forthcoming.
+Portions of this history are reprinted with permission from the Encyclopedia of Library and Information Science, 3rd edition, New York: Marcel Dekker, Inc., 2010, volume 1, pp. 358-373 .

-As of July 2009, the Association of College and Research Libraries (ACRL), the largest division of the American Library Association (ALA), is a national organization of academic and research libraries and librarians.
-ACRL represents librarians working with all types of academic libraries—community and junior college, college, and university —as well as comprehensive and specialized research libraries and their professional staffs.
-In July 2009, ACRL had a total of 12,830 members (accounting for 19% of ALA’s membership): 11,956 personal members, 835 organizational members, and 39 corporate members.
-Approximately 40% of the personal members work in research/doctoral granting institutions, 23% in comprehensive institutions, 15% in 4-year colleges, 11% in 2-year/technical institutions, 2% in independent research libraries, 2% in graduate schools of library and information science, and 7% in other types of organizations.
-ACRL activities are guided by the core values, vision, and goals in the Strategic Plan.
-The core purpose of ACRL is to lead academic and research librarians and libraries in advancing learning and scholarship.
+ACRL activities are guided by the core values, vision, and goals in ACRL’s strategic plan, the Plan for Excellence.
+The core purpose of ACRL is to lead academic and research librarians and libraries in advancing learning and transforming scholarship.
 ACRL advances its work by serving as a channel of communication among academic librarians, faculty, students, administrators, other information professionals, higher education organizations, federal, state, and local governments, and the larger society.
 It is the leading professional organization of choice for promoting, supporting, and advancing the values of academic libraries to the higher education community.
 ACRL and, indeed, the American Library Association itself, were founded to establish regular channels for communication among librarians.
 Today ACRL is a dynamic, inclusive organization that has grown from its early origins of college and reference librarians to a large association encompassing all types of positions in all types of academic and research libraries.
-ACRL members hold a variety of positions and responsibilities in the areas of management, public and information services, technical services, online services, library automation and networks, information literacy, collection development, rare books and special collections, non-print media, and distributed education.
+ACRL members hold a variety of positions and responsibilities in the areas of management, public and information services, technical services, online services, assessment, information literacy, data curation and management, collection development, rare books and special collections, non-print media, and distributed education.

 Communities of Practice

-One of ACRL’s primary strengths lies in the effectiveness of its communities of practice, including committees, discussion groups, editorial boards, interest groups, sections, and chapter affiliates in meeting the interests of ACRL’s diverse membership.
-Membership in ACRL provides opportunities to become involved with communities of practice (including sections and interest groups) that focus on specializations within the profession.
-The 42 chapter affiliates provide members with networking opportunities at the local level throughout the North America.
+One of ACRL’s primary strengths is the effectiveness of its communities of practice, including committees, discussion groups, editorial boards, interest groups, sections, and chapter affiliates in meeting the interests of ACRL’s diverse membership.
+Membership in ACRL provides opportunities to become involved with communities of practice that focus on specializations within the profession.
+The 44 chapter affiliates provide members with networking opportunities at the local level throughout the North America.

 In 1952 ACRL took the first step toward encouraging participation at the local level by recognizing its first local chapter—the Philadelphia Area Chapter.
-ACRL currently has 42 chapters, two of which include Canadian provinces.
+ACRL currently has 44 chapters, two of which include Canadian provinces.
+In 2015, two new chapters formed: a second Michigan chapter affiliated with the Michigan Academic Library Association, and the ACRL Idaho chapter.
 The purpose of the chapters is to bring the national organization closer to individual members and to provide programs beneficial to members at the local level.

 In the 1970s ACRL added a new community of practice to its national organization—the discussion group.
-By 2008, ACRL had 24 discussion groups.
+As of June 2018, ACRL had 21 discussion groups.
 In a sense, the discussion groups are a reincarnation of the original College Library Section.
 They provide a relatively informal framework for librarians with similar interests to gather to exchange ideas and information.

 ACRL is ALA’s key link to the higher education community and one of ACRL’s strategic directions is to ensure that the contributions of academic and research libraries and librarians to higher education, scholarly communication, and civic development are recognized by society.
 To this end ACRL has undertaken several initiatives.